madsstoumann/elements/book/Icon.md

 </svg>
 ```

-Notice, that I changed `width` and `height` to `viewBox`, which creates a "real coordinate system" and will allow us to easier control responsiveness (more on that later).
+Notice, that I changed `width` and `height` to `viewBox`, which creates a "real coordinate system" and will allow us to easier control responsiveness.
 Instead of `fill`, I used `stroke`.

 If the `<svg>` is going to be used *inline* or in an *spritemap* using `symbol` , we can also remove the `xmlns`-attribute and style-declarations (`stroke`, `fill` etc.):